-Senate Bill 105 proposes amendments to the Wisconsin Retirement System (WRS) regarding the rehiring of jailers and protective occupation annuitants.
+Senate Bill 105 proposes amendments to the Wisconsin Retirement System (WRS) regarding the rehiring of certain annuitants, specifically jailers and protective occupation participants.
 Currently, individuals who receive a retirement or disability annuity from the WRS must suspend their annuity if they are hired by a participating employer and are expected to work at least two-thirds of full-time hours.
-The bill introduces an exception to this rule, allowing annuitants who retired from a participating employer to be rehired without suspending their annuity, provided they did not have a prior agreement to return to work at the time of retirement, choose not to become a participating employee upon rehire, and either retired as a protective occupation participant or as a county jailer who opted out of that designation.
+The bill introduces an exception to this rule, allowing annuitants who retired without a prior agreement to return to work and who choose not to become participating employees upon rehire to continue receiving their annuity.

 Statutes affected: Bill Text: 40.22(1), 40.22, 40.22(2m)(intro.), 40.22(2r)(intro.), 40.22(3)(intro.)